-communicate with our stakeholders as well as to highlight our approach, monitor and evaluate the activities and the results we achieved in relation to our economic, social, and environmental performance.
+This Sustainability Report is an important tool to communicate with our stakeholders as well as to highlight our approach, monitor and evaluate the activities and the results we achieved in relation to our economic, social, and environmental performance.

-reporting period from January 1 to December 31, 2018.
+This is our second Sustainability Report and covers the reporting period from January 1 to December 31, 2018.
 Our inaugural Sustainability report covered the year 2017 and was published in 10 September 2018.
-We plan to issue a There is a restatement for the 2017 Sustainability Report sustainability report annually.
+We plan to issue a sustainability report annually.